Bio2Byte/constava/README.md

 #### Analyzing a conformational ensemble

-To analyze the backbone dihedral angles extracted from a confromational ensemble, the `constava analyze` submodule is used.
+To analyze the backbone dihedral angles extracted from a conformational ensemble, the `constava analyze` submodule is used.

 ```